opalapj/vcs-notes/git/notes/notes.md

 ### Stop tracking the file but keep it in local project directory

+1. Switch to new branch:

-1. Remove the file from tracking (but not from disk):
+2. Remove the file (or all files) from tracking (but not from disk):

         git rm --cached dir/file.csv
+        git rm --cached -r .

-2. Add it to `.gitignore` to prevent future tracking.
+3. Add it to `.gitignore` to prevent future tracking.

-3. Commit the changes:
+4. Commit the changes:

         git commit -m "Stop tracking dir/file.csv and add to .gitignore"

+5. Delete `main` branch and rename exclude branch to `main`.

+6. Push changes to remote.

 ## Adding files to repo